Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells: Alternative heterostructures

-Three types of limiting behavior are observed in Fig.~\ref{fig:geSpike}(d), which we also indicate with lines in Fig.~\ref{fig:geSpike}(e): (i) In the limit of vanishing spike height, $Y_\text{sp}\rightarrow 0$, we recover results for a conventional quantum well without a spike [dashed black line in Fig.~\ref{fig:geSpike}(e)], which falls into the disorder-dominated regime for the quantum well considered in Fig.~\ref{fig:geSpike}; (ii) In the limit of ultra-narrow spikes, $\lambda_\text{sp}\rightarrow 0$, we recover the analytical predictions of Ref.~\cite{McJunkin:2021p085406} [dotted blue line in Fig.~\ref{fig:geSpike}(e)], which fall into the deterministically enhanced regime; (iii) For larger $Y_\text{sp}$ and $\lambda_\text{sp}$, we observe characteristically disorder-dominated behavior for a Ge spike, which exhibit larger valley splittings when the electron overlaps significantly with the Ge (lower spike heights), and smaller valley splittings otherwise (larger spike heights).
+Three types of limiting behavior are observed in Fig.~\ref{fig:geSpike}(d), which we also indicate with horizontal lines in Fig.~\ref{fig:geSpike}(e): (i) In the limit of vanishing spike height, $Y_\text{sp}\rightarrow 0$, we recover results for a conventional quantum well without a spike [dashed black line in Fig.~\ref{fig:geSpike}(e)], which falls into the disorder-dominated regime for the quantum well considered in Fig.~\ref{fig:geSpike}; (ii) In the limit of ultra-narrow spikes, $\lambda_\text{sp}\rightarrow 0$, we recover the analytical predictions of Ref.~\cite{McJunkin:2021p085406} [dotted blue line in Fig.~\ref{fig:geSpike}(e)], which fall into the deterministically enhanced regime; (iii) For larger $Y_\text{sp}$ and $\lambda_\text{sp}$, we observe disorder-dominated behavior, characterized by larger valley splittings when the electron overlaps significantly with the Ge (lower spike heights), and smaller valley splittings otherwise (larger spike heights).